Simpson Gumpertz & Heger: Awards

-SGH has picked up several industry awards over the years for its services.
+SGH has picked up several industry awards over the years.
 In 2013, they received 15 national and regional project awards and recognitions.
 This included two lifetime achievement awards, one international "best of" award, and 4 "top firms" rankings from the Boston and San Francisco Business Journals.
 Since 2004, SGH has ranked as a "Best Firm to Work For" by Structural Engineer and CE News magazines, and has been ranked in the top 10 of structural firms since 2005.

-On March 8, 2006, SGH received the Gold Engineering Excellence award from the American Council of Engineering Companies of Massachusetts (ACEC-MA).
+In March 2006, SGH received the Gold Engineering Excellence award from the American Council of Engineering Companies of Massachusetts (ACEC-MA).
 ACEC-MA recognized SGH for its project, Global Analysis of World Trade Center Towers Subjected to Impact Damage and Fire.
 The entry detailed SGH's work for the National Institute of Standards and Technology (NIST) determining the events sequence in the WTC collapse on 9-11.
 The annual Engineering Excellence program recognizes exceptional performance in engineering.
 Winning firms are ranked as silver, gold, platinum, and Grand Conceptor.